wcarmon/docs/java/pojo.example-3.md

     //builderMethodName = "newBuilder", // <-- by default lombok name is misaligned with the greater community toBuilder = true) private Employee(
-    Boolean active,  // <-- non-primitive allows you to default the value int age,
+    Boolean active,  // <-- non-primitive allows you to default the value (see below) int age,
     String name,
     LocalDate startDate) {